Admissions & Financial Aid

 About the Fund

-This professorship was jointly established by the School of Medicine and St. Elizabeth's Hospital, one of its major teaching hospitals, in honor of Maurice S. Segal, A1928, M32, A65P (1907-1988).
-Segal, an internationally recognized pioneer in the field of inhalation therapy and respiratory care, was pivotal in the development of one of the earliest lung stations in the nation for respiratory care and research.
+This professorship was jointly established by the School of Medicine and St. Elizabeth's Hospital, then one of its major teaching hospitals, in honor of Maurice S. Segal, A1928, M32, A65P (1907-1988).
+Dr. Segal, an internationally recognized pioneer in the field of inhalation therapy and respiratory care, was pivotal in the development of one of the earliest lung stations in the nation for respiratory care and research.
 His contributions to teaching and research at Tufts spanned a period of 40 years and led to his appointment as professor emeritus in 1973.

 Caroline Attardo Genco, PhD